buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcStructuralElementsDomain/Entities/IfcTendon.md

 # IfcTendon

-A tendon is a steel element such as a wire, cable, bar, rod, or strand used to impart a compressive force to concrete when the element is given a tensile stress (prestressed or post-tensioned).
+A tendon is a steel element, such as a wire, cable, bar, rod, or strand, that is tensioned to produce compressive stress in a concrete or masonry element, typically in prestressed or post-tensioned construction.
 <!-- end of short definition -->

 { .extDef}